 Friction grip of eccentric shear loaded joints

-No failure criteria are provided for fastener bending, which sometimes should be considered (see Subsection 9.3.2)
+No failure criteria are provided for fastener bending, which sometimes are important to consider (see Section 9.3.2)

 GUIDELINES FOR THE USE OF TERMS AND DEFINITIONS

 Due to the extensive used of threaded fasteners in a multitude of countries and industries, there is a wide variety of terminology in use today.
 For the purposes of making a clear and coherent handbook it was necessary to adopt a single consistent set of terminology.
 The terminology that was chosen is presented in 3.2.
 To avoid confusion, it is recommended to refer to this section frequently when reading the document.